“Spiritual maturity is being ready to let go of everything.

 In reality, this scheme doesn’t work.
 The mind cannot be used to free itself from itself, despite monumental efforts.
 Sometimes those efforts may be necessary to realize the utter futility of any effort, but regardless, sooner or later it will become obvious that all the efforts will always fail to achieve the desired result.

 There is, of course, a good reason that they do not work.
 When we try to pin it down, the very self that was believed in need of salvation, awakening, and enlightenment, cannot actually be found.
+Why raise your voice to try and stop an echo?
 All along, we’ve been trying to modify a phantom, a completely fictional character, composed of bundles of thoughts and memories, but with no inherent and enduring substance.
 Sri Nisargadatta sums this up succinctly:

 “Think for a moment: who is thinking in terms of transformation, changing from one state to another; in terms of self-improvement?
 Surely, it is nothing other than an appearance in consciousness, a character in a movie, an individual in a dream — a dreamed pseudo-entity considering itself subject to the workings of Karma.
 How could such a dreamed character ‘perfect’ itself into anything other than its dreamed self?
 How could a shadow perfect itself into its substance?
 How could there be any ‘awakening’ from the dream, except for the dreamer to re-solve the true identity of the source of the dream, the manifestation?”